victortizs/victortizs/README.md

 I’m interested in data, of all kind to be honest.
 I'm also trying to learn how to extract valuable insights from daily data, random events and common queries 👀

 How?
-Using free available content from places like Microsoft or Youtube (to name some) to get my cheese, and I'll be using Git for sure 🌱
+Using free available content from places like Microsoft or Youtube—to name some—to get my cheese, and I'll be using Git for sure 🌱

 If you need and want someone to collaborate on your project, especially if involves learning material, I could be the one 💞️